adopt-liveview/adopt-liveview/priv/pages/2024/04-09-function-component-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

-Now each use of the button has an assign of `color="..."` and we can customize our buttons in a much simpler way and without duplicating code.
+Now each use of the button has an assign of `color="..."` and we can customize our buttons in a much simpler way without duplicating code.

 ## Recap!

 - You can create components in your LiveViews if you create a function that receives `assigns` and returns HEEx.
-- HTML components and tags are differentiated by the presence of a `.` at the beginning of the tag to avoid conflicts.
+- HTML components and tags are separated by the presence of a leading `.` at on its name to avoid conflicts.
 - In a component you decide where to render the child slot using `render_slot(@inner_block)`.
-- With attributes, your components can reuse code efficiently.
+- Your components can reuse code efficiently with attributes.